cyrmee/BookStore/README.md

 - `Infrastructure`: Contains the infrastructure-related code, such as configurations, data access, and migrations.
 - `Presentation`: Contains the presentation layer code, including controllers, middlewares, and configurations.

-Feel free to explore these folders to understand the project's organization and make any necessary modifications.

 That's it!
 You have successfully installed and set up the project.
-You can now start using the application.